vukasinterzic/WorkTimeVisualizer/README.md

 ****This is a tool for all my workaholic friends out there.****

 12 lights for 12 hours.
 Large enough to be visible but not distracting.

-IT people make jokes that one day has 3MDs of work.
-But it was not a point to create 24 cells.
+IT people make jokes that one 24h day has 3 MDs of work.
 If I still end up working more than 12 hours then this device is not working.

 ## Light configuration: